 MCPS is committed to increasing inclusive opportunities for pre-K students with disabilities.
 The Division of Prekindergarten, Special Programs and Related Services (DPSPRS), and the Division of Early Childhood and Title I Programs, and Recovery Funds continue to collaborate to provide services for students with disabilities in regular early childhood settings.
-The Division of Long-range Planning and OTLS-SSI also are involved in this process, due to the impact on elementary facilities.
+The Division of Long-range Planning and OSSWB also are involved in this process, due to the impact on elementary facilities.
 The goal is to place general and special education pre-K classes where general and special educators will use coteaching and collaborative planning strategies to provide instruction to pre-K students with and without disabilities.
 The collaborative teaching model is located in 17 MCPS elementary schools, and the work continues to create additional inclusive opportunities while fostering community partnerships.
 In FY 2019, MCPS opened the MacDonald Knolls Early Childhood Center, introducing a new pre-K inclusive model that provides special education pre-K services to students with disabilities in full-day general education classes.
-A pre-K inclusive model also was introduced at one elementary school.
-An early childhood special education teacher is the primary provider for services coteaching in the general education classroom and providing services outside of the regular early childhood setting only as deemed necessary by an IEP team.
+An early childhood SET is the primary provider for services, coteaching in the general education classroom, and providing services outside of the regular early childhood setting only as deemed necessary by an IEP team.
 General educators and paraeducators also may provide specialized instruction.
-Due to the success of the new models a second early childhood center, the Upcounty Early Childhood Center, opened in FY 2020.
+Due to the success of the new model, a second early childhood center, the Upcounty Early Childhood Center, opened in FY 2020.
 The inclusive pre-K model also was expanded to an additional five elementary schools, three additional locations were added in FY 2021, and three more schools became inclusive pre-K sites in FY 2022.

 DPSPRS also increased the number of classes that enroll nondisabled community peers with a focus on classes for the youngest pre-K students with IEPs.
-In FY 2022, there were 44 classes where students with disabilities were learning alongside typically developing peers from the community.
-These classes will continue to be a focus for FY 2023.
+In FY 2023, there were 54 classes where students with disabilities were learning alongside typically-developing peers from the community.
+These classes will continue to be a focus for FY 2024.